linzhangcs/rock-paper-scissors/README.md

 ## Developement Timeline:
 - 08/03 - setup the project - 0.25 hr
-- 08/04 - basic layout - score and game options and created components - 2.5 hrs
+- 08/04 - basic layout - score and game options and created components - 2 hrs
 - 08/05 - started on passing and updating data and generated random house choice.
 Having issue with updating score 😅1.5hr
-- 08/06 - refactor the code logic, move all logic to the RockPaperScissorSGame class - pass clickHandler to options - 1hr
+- 08/06 - refactor the code logic, move all logic to the RockPaperScissorSGame class - pass clickHandler to options - 1.5hr
-- 08/07 - pass the bg for each game options - 0.5hr
+- 08/07 - pass the icon for each game options - 0.5hr
+- 08/08 - add layout for the Rule button and Button style class - 0.7hr

 ## Tools & tech used:
 - react.js
 - styled-components